yashkan27/noise-reduction/README.md

 # noise-reduction
-Noise reduction and plot
+Noise reduction and plot rendering using noisereduce and librosa.
-I use noisereduce and librosa for this project.